Free BOTOX® (Botulinum Toxin) Patient Consent Forms (PDF)

 • Under correction or overcorrection

-• Paralysis of muscles nearby the treated area, some of which can cause droopy eyelid, double vision, being unable to close the eye, and being unable to pucker the lips to whistle or drink from a straw
+• Paralysis of muscles near the treated area, some of which can cause droopy eyelid, double vision, inability to close the eye, and inability to pucker the lips to whistle or drink from a straw

-The consent form is essential in both informing the patient of all necessary details of the procedure, in order for them to make an educated decision as to consent to the procedure or not.
+The consent form is essential in informing the patient of all necessary details of the procedure, in order for them to make an educated decision as to consent to the procedure or not.
 It also protects the practitioner from liability.
-If complications arise after a treatment and a consent form was not signed, a clinic or physician could have a lawsuit brought against them for not properly informing the patient od side-effects and complications.
+If complications arise after treatment, a clinic or physician could have a lawsuit brought against them for not properly informing the patient of side effects and complications.

-It’s also a means of documenting the responsibilities and obligations of both the patient and physician.
-Things like payments to be made and fees to be charged should be on the consent form.
+It’s also a means of documenting the responsibilities and obligations of both the patient and the physician.
+Things like payments to be made and fees to be charged should be mentioned as well.

-Botox Consent and Medical History Form: This is usually a 5-page form that records the patient’s details and their medical history.
+• Consent and Medical History Form: This is usually a 5-page form that records the patient’s details and their medical history.
 Patients must tell the physician about any illnesses, diseases, previous hospitalization, and their preferred method of payment for the procedure.
-The form also goes over the details of consent and the procedure, any pre and post-treatment instructions that the patient must follow, and the clinic’s policies.
+It also goes over the details of consent and the procedure, any pre and post-treatment instructions that the patient must follow, and the clinic’s policies.

-Botox Cosmetic Consent Form: This is a much shorter form that only needs the patient’s basic details, their signature of consent, and the date consent was given.
-This form is usually used when explaining to the patient what Botox is.
-It further states that the patient has chosen to undertake the treatment of their own free will and that they accept the responsibility in dealing with any after procedure complications.
+• Cosmetic Consent Form: This is a much shorter form that only needs the patient’s basic details, their signature, and the date it was signed.
+It is usually used when explaining to the patient what Botox is.
+It further states that the patient has chosen to undertake the treatment of their own free will and that they accept the responsibility for dealing with any after-procedure complications.

-Botox for Hyperhidrosis Consent Form: Like the first consent form, this one will go over the risks, complications, results expected, whether the patient is pregnant, what postoperative care will be needed, and any type of neurological diseases the patient may have.
+• Hyperhidrosis Consent Form: This one will go over the risks, complications, results expected, whether the patient is pregnant, what postoperative care will be needed, and any type of neurological disease the patient may have.
 Since this type of procedure is normally not covered by insurance companies, the form also outlines the patient’s responsibility to pay for treatment.

-Botox Injection Consent Form: With this form, the details of the physician doing the procedure are documented.
-It contains the type of procedure and the name of the information sheet that was presented to the patient.
-Botox Lifetime Consent Form – this is a consent form that will give the physician consent to administer procedures and treatments for the whole of a patient’s life.
-It’s a form that is used for patients who have muscle issues and spasms that are incurable.
+• Lifetime Consent Form: This will give the physician consent to administer procedures and treatments for the whole of a patient’s life.
+It is used for patients who have muscle issues and spasms that are incurable.

 Frequently Asked Questions

-Is there an age restriction for Botox treatments?
+Is there any age restriction for Botox treatments?

 Botox treatments can be used on children who are as young as 12 for some medical conditions, like facial spasms.
-The F.D.A.
-Has approved Botox as a therapeutic treatment.
+The FDA has approved it as a therapeutic treatment.

 About This Article